dmorse/pscf/doc/sphinx/script.rst

 Primary Sections
 ----------------

-The following list shows the titles of the blocks required to calculate a 'sweep' of solutions for a sequence of incrementally different different parameters, in the order in which they appear in the above example script.
+The following list shows the titles of the blocks required to complete most standard computations, in the order in which they normally appear.
 Subsequent sections describe each of the corresponding blocks of the input file in detail.
 To solve the SCF problem for a single set of parameters, leave out the penulimate SWEEP section.